Five Basics of Wellness

 Exercise and Rest

 A healthy body and well-functioning mind need exercise and rest.
 We don’t need a personal trainer or gym membership.
 We can live well without sophisticated and time demanding workouts; but physical movement is necessary.
 Whether we practice yoga, Crossfit, jog or walk, we are cultivating health, improving the functioning of the biological system.
 Studies confirm the mental health benefits of exercise.
 A high-performing body processes emotion better (such as anxiety).
 We constantly digest (mentally and physically) toxins and a healthy body more readily rids itself of the poisons.
-Felling down—exercise.
+Feeling down—exercise.
 Feeling anxious—exercise.
 Relationships struggling—exercise.

 Of course, exercise isn’t a magic pill.
 We still need other skills and resources.
 However, exercise is as close to a magic pill as we can get.
 Exercise, also, improves rest.
 Our bodies become exhausted from the daily grind.
 We must figure out effective ways to get sleep and rest.